Pump problems force NYCHA residents to get water from fire hydrant

 The water came back on Monday afternoon.

-The complex was built in 1950 and has a long history of problems with water and heat.
+"I'm angry," said Nieves "I'm still angry because here sometimes we get hot water.
+And sometimes we get no water.
+Sometimes we get heat.
+And then we don't get any heat."

+Another tenant, 91-year-old Dorothy Holnes, who's lived there for 57 years, said she despises NYCHA "because they should be paying ME to stay here."

-Mayor Bill de Blasio and NYCHA recently estimated the cost of fixing all problems at NYCHA at $31 billion.
+The outage is one more maintenance problem at the troubled housing agency.
+Mayor Bill de Blasio recently received a report from NYCHA outlining the complete cost of fixing all maintenance problems at NYCHA.

+That price tag was $31 billion and so far there's no clear way to pay for all of it.

+Despite President Trump not being a fan of public housing, some tenants are now advocating a federal takeover.

 ----------